Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - **Developers** can use Entra ID to add authentication and authorisation functionality to their app's, and implement enterprise grade features such as `SSO`, `Federation`, etc.
 - **Users** benefit from streamlined workflows thanks to features such as SSO, and fewer delays with options like **self-service password reset**.

-  Additionally, if your users are already using Microsoft services, such as Office365, Dynamics CRM Online, etc. they are already using Entra ID.
+  Additionally, if your users are already using Microsoft services, such as `Office365`, `Dynamics CRM Online`, etc. they are already using Entra ID.

 Entra ID provides a wide range of features, including but not limited to:
 - **Authentication** provides verified access to applications and resources.
-Including options for self-service password reset, multifactor authentication, custom password blacklists, lockout services, etc.
+Including options for **self-service password reset**, **multifactor authentication**, **custom password blacklists**, **lockout services**, etc.
-- **Single Sign-On** simplifies access management by allowing users to login once, then using token-based authentication, they are granted access to required applications, without having to create multiple different accounts.
+- **Single Sign-On** simplifies access management by allowing users to login once, then using **token-based** authentication, they are granted access to required applications, without having to create multiple different accounts.

   This also simplifies administration, when someone joins or leaves, only one account needs to be added or disabled.